Continue Your Search for Knowledge

 An international student seeking admission to any graduate program must have completed a minimum of 16 years of education, including the equivalent of a four-year bachelor's degree from a regionally accredited institution.
 Coursework taken at technical or non-university affiliated institutions may not be considered for academic credit.
 The education ministry in the applicant's home country must officially recognize each school as a degree-granting institution.

-If you have questions, please contact us and let our team know how we can help.
+If you have questions, please use our resources and contact information and let us know how we can help.

 How to Apply

-To apply, submit the free UD application and required materials for your desired start term.
+• To apply, submit the UD application and all required materials for your desired program.

-Once we have received your application and required materials, the admission evaluation and review process takes approximately 6-8 weeks for most programs.
-However, it may take longer for others.
-You can check your application status any time by visiting your Admission Account.
+• Once we have received your application and required materials, the admission evaluation and review process will begin.
+Check your application status any time by visiting your Admission Account.

 Application Tips